-Statics: Principles of statics, types of forces, concurrent and non - concurrent forces, composition of forces, forces in a plane and space, simple stresses and strains, elastic constant.
+Statics: Principles of statics, Types of forces, concurrent and non-concurrent forces, composition of forces, forces in a plane and space, simple stresses and strains, elastic constant.

-Cables and Trusses: Cable subjected to concentrated loads, UDL with supports at different levels - analysis of trusses - method of joints - method of sections.
+Cables and Trusses: Cable subjected to concentrated loads, UDL with supports at different levels - analysis of Trusses - method of joints - method of sections.
 Dynamics: Principles of dynamics, D'Alembert's principle, conservation of momentum and energy, vibrations of simple systems.

-- 1. Kumar, K. L., Kumar, V. Engineering Mechanics, Pub.: Tata McGraw Hill, 2011. - 2.
-Rajasekaran S and Sankarasubramanian G., "Engineering Mechanics Statics and Dynamics", 3rd Edition, Vikas Publishing House Pvt.
-Ltd., 2005. - 3.
-Timoshenko, S. and Young, D. H., Engineering Mechanics, Pub.: McGraw Hill, 2006. - 4.
-Popov, E. P., Engineering Mechanics of Solids, Pub.: Prentice Hall, 1998. - 5.
-Shames, I. H. and Rao, G. K. M., Engineering Mechanics Static and Dynamics, Pub.: Pearson Education, 2009. - 6.
-Beer, F. P., and Johnson Jr. E. R., Vector Mechanics for Engineers, Pub.: McGraw Hill, Year of publication: 2009.
+- 1. Kumar K.L., Kumar V, 'Engineering Mechanics', Tata McGraw Hill, 2011. - 2.
+Rajasekaran S and Sankarasubramanian G, 'Engineering Mechanics Statics and Dynamics', Third Edition, Vikas Publishing House Pvt.Ltd, 2005. - 3.
+Timoshenko S, and Young D.H, 'Engineering Mechanics', Tata McGraw Hill, 2006. - 4.
+Popov E.P, 'Engineering Mechanics of Solids', Prentice Hall, 1998. - 5.
+Shames I.H, and Rao G.K.M, 'Engineering Mechanics Static and Dynamics', Pearson Education, 2009. - 6.
+Beer F.P and Johnson Jr.E.R, 'Vector Mechanics for Engineers', Tata McGraw Hill, 2009.

-- 1. identify and analyze the problems by applying the fundamental principles of engineering mechanics - 2.
-Proceed to research, design and development of various engineering systems.
+The terminal objectives of the course is that, on successful completion of teachinglearning and evaluation activities, a student would be able to identify and analyze the problems by applying the fundamental principles of engineering mechanics and to proceed to research, design and development of various engineering systems.